General thoughts

 Not relying on such metrics and precise lower and upper bounds will lead you to chase ghosts when time, money, and people matter.

-Modern distributed systems are constituted of immense, constantly changing stateless variables.
-It makes them nearly impossible to understand the work at a given moment.
-More, in terms of security, the main factor is the human, unpredictable.
-Every system has to work this factor in their security schemes.
+Modern distributed systems are composed of immense, constantly changing stateless variables, which make it nearly impossible to understand the work at a given moment.
+Moreover, in terms of security, the main factor is the human, which is unpredictable.
+Every system has to work this factor into its security schemes.

-No security system can stay idle in an ever-evolving threat environment.
-The Set-it-and-forget-it mantra is doomed to fail because it’s static.
-Create dynamic security: feedback loops, experimentations.
+No security system can remain idle in an ever-evolving threat environment.
+The Set-it-and-forget-it mantra is doomed to fail because it's static.
+Create dynamic security through feedback loops and experimentations.

 One of the main particularities of SRE is to rely on automation once the vulnerabilities have been found and acknowledged.
 As such, you're increasing your readiness when hard times come.

-Also, automation is a dramatic enhancer of human labor.
-The capacity to remediate issues at machine-time speed leverage our work and make us able to focus on the next issue once we’ve discovered one, fixed it, and found the way to rely on technology to handle its future occurrence.
+Also, automation dramatically enhances human labor.
+The capacity to remediate issues at machine-time speed leverages our work and allows us to focus on the next issue once we've discovered one, fixed it, and found a way to rely on technology to handle its future occurrence.

 A new approach to cybersecurity

-Every day we’re coming with new measures, new tools to handle security threats.
-The cybersecurity spendings are already over $50 billion annually, and they’re vowed to continue to increase at a fast pace.
+We're developing new measures and tools to handle security threats every day.
+Cybersecurity spending is already over $50 billion annually, and it vowed to continue increasing at a fast pace.
 Still, the issue only seems to get worse.
-More and more attacks and new exploits are reported every day.
+More attacks and new exploits are reported every day.

-Interestingly enough, most attacks aren’t due to advanced threats, such as APTs.
-No, most are rather simpler than that.
-They’re about relatively simple things like incomplete implementation, misconfiguration, or design imperfections.
-Yes, Human error and system glitches (system error, misconfiguration) account for most security breaches.
-Unpatched vulnerabilities or human error (credentials, phishing, or accidental data loss) together account for more than 50% of the total root causes of data breaches.
+Interestingly, most attacks aren't due to advanced threats like APTs.
+No, most are somewhat simpler than that.
+They're about incomplete implementation, misconfiguration, or design imperfections.
+Human error and system glitches (system error, misconfiguration) account for most security breaches.
+Unpatched vulnerabilities or human error (credentials, phishing, or accidental data loss) account for more than 50% of the total root causes of data breaches.

-More than often, malicious or criminal attacks succeed due to initial human errors and system glitches.
+Malicious or criminal attacks succeed more often due to initial human errors and system glitches.
 We know these factors.
-They’re testable, measurable.
-This is about having a proactive approach to designing, building, implementing, operating, and monitoring our security controls.
+They're testable and measurable.
+This is about taking a proactive approach to designing, building, implementing, operating, and monitoring our security controls.

-In a dynamic environment such as cyberspace, there’s a need for continuous instrumentation and validation of security capacities to create a real sense of reliability in our system’s ability to defend against incoming threats.
-This is about relying on something other than hope when we’re waiting for the threat.
+In a dynamic environment such as cyberspace, continuous instrumentation and validation of security capacities are needed to create a real sense of reliability in our system's ability to defend against incoming threats.
+This is about relying on something other than hope when we're waiting for the threat.